Step 1 - Create the Firepower Device Problem Description

 Submit all command output (including all computed hash values) and any system images that were collected in this section to the relevant TAC SR and proceed to the next section of this document.

 WARNING: Executing the tasks in this section will trigger a reload of the FXOS platform.
+It is of critical importance that all of the preceding information gathering steps have been completed successfully or important evidence may be permanently lost.

 This procedure outlines how to obtain a crashinfo file and a core dump from a Cisco FXOS device.